Categories: intrusive, brute

 (optional) sets the message/pattern to expect on successful authentication

 (optional) sets the form field name that holds the username used to authenticate.

 creds.[service], creds.globalSee the documentation for the creds library.

 smbdomain, smbhash, smbnoguest, smbpassword, smbtype, smbusernameSee the documentation for the smbauth library.

 passdb, unpwdb.passlimit, unpwdb.timelimit, unpwdb.userlimit, userdbSee the documentation for the unpwdb library.

-http.max-cache-size, http.max-pipeline, http.pipeline, http.useragentSee the documentation for the http library.
+http.host, http.max-body-size, http.max-cache-size, http.max-pipeline, http.pipeline, http.truncated-ok, http.useragentSee the documentation for the http library.

-PORT STATE SERVICE REASON 80/tcp open http syn-ack | http-brute: | Accounts | Patrik Karlsson:secret - Valid credentials | Statistics |_ Perfomed 60023 guesses in 467 seconds, average tps: 138
+PORT STATE SERVICE REASON 80/tcp open http syn-ack | http-form-brute: | Accounts | Patrik Karlsson:secret - Valid credentials | Statistics |_ Perfomed 60023 guesses in 467 seconds, average tps: 138

-License: Same as Nmap--See http://nmap.org/book/man-legal.html
+License: Same as Nmap--See https://nmap.org/book/man-legal.html